bruce-one/HA-proxy/README.md

 ### Default Host

+This feature is coming soon.

 To set the default host for nginx use the env var `DEFAULT_HOST=foo.bar.com` for example

     $ docker run -d -p 80:80 -e DEFAULT_HOST=foo.bar.com -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

-### Separate Containers
+### Separate Containers (different from nginx-proxy)

-nginx-proxy can also be run as two separate containers using the [jwilder/docker-gen](https://index.docker.io/u/jwilder/docker-gen/) image and the official [nginx](https://registry.hub.docker.com/_/nginx/) image.
+HA-proxy can also be run as two separate containers using the [jwilder/docker-gen](https://index.docker.io/u/jwilder/docker-gen/) image and the official [HAProxy](https://registry.hub.docker.com/_/HAProxy/) image.

 You may want to do this to prevent having the docker socket bound to a publicly exposed container service.